panglesd/slipshow/docs/tutorial.rst

    {pause}

-This line won't appear as is in the rendered presentation.
+This line won't appear as-is in the rendered presentation.
 In fact, any content inside curly braces ``{...}`` is considered "metadata" and will be interpreted in specific ways, but not displayed in the presentation.

-The purpose of this line is to inform the slipshow engine that the presentation should "pause" here.
-Indeed, when opening the presentation, only the title and the first paragraph were shown.
-The rest of the presentation was shown only after the "right" key was pressed.
+The purpose of this line is to inform the Slipshow engine that the presentation should stop and wait here.
+Indeed, when opening the presentation, you may have noticed that only the title and the first paragraph were shown; the presentation only continued after the :kbd:`Right arrow` key was pressed.

 Blocks
 """"""